2019–20 NHL season: NHL awards

 Due to the COVID-19 pandemic, the NHL did not hold an annual awards ceremony for this season.
 Instead, the individual awards were handed out during the final two rounds of the Stanley Cup playoffs.
 Voting concluded immediately after the end of the regular season.
 Statistics-based awards such as the Art Ross Trophy, Maurice "Rocket" Richard Trophy, William M. Jennings Trophy and the Presidents' Trophy are announced at the end of the regular season.
-The Prince of Wales Trophy and the Clarence S. Campbell Bowl are presented at the end of the Eastern and Western Conference Finals respectively.
-The Stanley Cup and the Conn Smythe Trophy are presented at the end of the Stanley Cup Finals.
+The Prince of Wales Trophy and the Clarence S. Campbell Bowl are presented at the end of the Eastern and Western conference finals respectively.
+The Stanley Cup and the Conn Smythe Trophy are presented at the end of the Stanley Cup Final.